cgeo/cgeo/README.md

 ### Prerequisites

-- [Android SDK](http://developer.android.com/sdk) (latest version) including Google APIs V19, Google APIs V22, Google repository and Android support repository
+- [Android SDK](http://developer.android.com/sdk) (latest version) including Google APIs V23, Google repository and Android support repository.
-- If you use Microsoft Windows, [Google USB Driver](http://developer.android.com/sdk/win-usb.html) to install the application on the smartphone
+- If you use Microsoft Windows, [Google USB Driver](http://developer.android.com/sdk/win-usb.html) to install the application on the smartphone.
 - You need to provide several API keys for compiling the app.
 See next section for details.

 ### API keys